yanuar-nc/yii2-cms-adminlte/README.md

 `composer global require "fxp/composer-asset-plugin:*"`

-if had finish and than update your composer
+if had finished and then update your composer

 `composer update`